opichon/propel-s3object-behavior/README.md

 This approach has 2 benefits:
   * It will avoid confusing your users by showing them a direct link to AWS.
   * From a security point of view, it allows you to create very short-lived presigned urls (the default is 5 minutes, but it can possibly be reduced even further).
-Because the presigned url is generated for each request, this causes minimal inconvenience for the user (if the page is too old, he just has to refresh it), while making sure that the link generated, if it is ever obtained by anyone, will be useless.
+Because the presigned url is generated for each request, this causes minimal inconvenience for the user (if the page is too old, it just needs to be refreshed), while making sure that the link generated, if it is ever obtained by anyone, will be useless.

 ### Using defaults